aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/protection/_index.md

 ---
-title: "Aspose.Cells Cloud Web API – Set / Modify Open Password for Excel Files"
+title: "Protect Excel Workbooks with Passwords"
 second_title: "Comprehensive Developer Guide"
 ArticleTitle: "Spreadsheet Protection – Set Open Password and Modify Password"
 linktitle: "Protection"
+date: 2024-03-15
 type: docs
 url: /protection/
-keywords: "Aspose.Cells, Cloud, API, Spreadsheet, Protection, Open Password, Read‑Write Password, Excel"
+keywords: "Aspose.Cells, Cloud, API, Spreadsheet, Protection, Open Password, Read-Write Password, Excel"
-description: "Learn how to protect an Excel workbook with an open or read‑write password using Aspose.Cells Cloud REST API.
-Includes request syntax, code samples, and error handling."
+description: "Learn how to secure Excel workbooks using Aspose.Cells Cloud REST API — set open, read/write passwords, and remove protection via code samples in C#, Python, and curl."
 weight: 60
 ---

-In this guide you will learn how to set, modify, and remove both the **open password** and the **read‑write password** for spreadsheets using the Aspose.Cells Cloud Web API.
+In this guide you will learn how to set, modify, and remove both the **open password** and the **read-write password** for spreadsheets using the Aspose.Cells Cloud Web API.
 These features help protect sensitive data in your Excel workbooks.

 **Prerequisites**
 - An active Aspose.Cells Cloud account with a valid API key and SID.